 We have audited the accompanying financial statements of Hindustan

-Balance Sheet as at March 31, 2014 , the Statement of Profit and Loss
+as at 31st March, 2014 and the Statement of Profit and Loss and Cash

-and the Cash Flow Statement for the year then ended, and a summary of
+Flow Statement for the year then ended, and a summary of significant

 Management''s Responsibility for the Financial Statements